dongle-the-gadget/Light/README.md

 1. Clone this repository by GitHub Desktop or Download as a ZIP file.

+2. (ZIP files only) Extract the ZIP file to a folder.

-2. Build this project by Visual Studio.
+3. Build this project by Visual Studio.

-3. Add the already build .winmd file to your UWP application.
+4. Add the already build .winmd file to your UWP application.

-4. Use the already class in the namespace Microsoft.Maker.IoT.Light.Library.
+5. Use the already class in the namespace Microsoft.Maker.IoT.Light.Library.

 ### NuGet